Philjae-Shin/Formula-Minimizer/README.md

 # Formula Minimizer

 ## Introduction
-The Symbolic Simplifier is a Haskell-based tool designed to efficiently reduce symbolic arithmetic expressions.
+The Formula Minimizer is a Haskell-based tool designed to efficiently reduce symbolic arithmetic expressions.
 It handles operations involving addition, multiplication, and integer exponentiation.
 This project leverages functional programming paradigms to ensure concise and correct implementations.

 ## Features
 - **Simplification of Expressions:** Reduces complex arithmetic expressions by eliminating unnecessary elements, such as multiplication by one or addition of zero.